AromaKitsune/Windows-XAML-Styles/README.md

 ### Translucent Text Input

-1. Launch the Windhawk app
+1. Launch the Windhawk app.
-2. Find the "Windows 11 Notification Center Styler" mod
+2. Find the "Windows 11 Notification Center Styler" mod.
-3. Click "Details"
+3. Click "Details".
-4. Go to the "Advanced" tab
+4. Go to the "Advanced" tab.
-5. Add `TextInputHost.exe` to the custom process inclusion list
+5. Add `TextInputHost.exe` to the custom process inclusion list.
-6. Click "Save"
+6. Click "Save".
-7. Go to System Settings → Personalisation → Text input, and use Dark theme
+7. Go to System Settings → Personalisation → Text input, and use Dark theme.
-8. Restart `TextInputHost.exe` with Task Manager for changes to take effect
+8. Restart `TextInputHost.exe` with Task Manager for changes to take effect.

 ## How to make my own custom XAML styles?